Amirgav-zz/hello-world/README.md

 # hello-world
 learning repository
-I'm trynig git for the first time.
+I'm trying git for the first time.